mathis2001/GitDiscloser/README.md

 ## Use case:

-You make a search for a bug bounty program on a website (exp:target.com), so you can use GitDiscloser like this:
+You search for information disclosure on a target website/domain (exp:target.com), so you can use GitDiscloser like this:
 ```bash
 ./gitdiscloser.py -s target.com -f <wordlist> -n
 ```